Your cookie preferences

 A breakdown of the 10 UK regions with the highest percentage of classic cars

-A map graphic showing the 10 UK regions with the highest percentage of classic cars alongside their turnover and gross added value (GVA).
+Map of the UK showing the 10 regions with the highest percentage of classic cars

 Yorkshire had the second biggest classic car market (8.2%) with a turnover of around £1.49 billion – 15% lower than the West Midlands.
 Lancashire was the only other region with an estimated turnover above £1 billion, with its overall market value accounting for 5.6% of the UK classic car industry.